sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 Fire Insights enable us to create a Random Forest Model to predict churn and evaluate the results.

-The dataset is artificial Churn Data based on claims, similar to real world.
-It is taken from the following location.
+The dataset is artificial Churn Data based on claims, similar to the real world.
+It is taken from the following locations.

 - https://www.sgi.com/tech/mlc/db/
 - https://www.sgi.com/tech/mlc/db/churn.all